 Establish special regional structure in order to build confidence in using ICT within the region.

 Recognize the need for an international agreement to cooperate on security matters and to avoid unilateral assertions of national laws and to avoid extra-territorial actions.
-In this context, all countries should acceded to the 2012 ITRs and should consider the principles posted at "necessaryandproportionate.org", both when developing or revising national legislations, and as a possible new Resolution or Statement.Need Institutional and regulatory framework for the protection of personal data at cross-border level.
+In this context, all countries should acceded to the 2012 ITRs and should consider the principles posted at "necessaryandproportionate.org", both when developing or revising national legislations, and as a possible new Resolution or Statement.

+25A Recognize the need for international agreement to cooperate on security matters and to avoid unilateral assertions of national laws and to avoid extra-territorial actions.
+In this context, states shall individually and collectively endeavour to ensure the security and robustness of international telecommunication networks in a manner that respects and upholds their human rights obligations, and they should consider best practices regarding human rights, in particular those put forward by civil society organizations.

+Need Institutional and regulatory framework for the protection of personal data at cross-border level.

 Technical and procedural measures: